 The OSU Assessment and Academic Improvement Council (AAIC) guides the institution's assessment plan and coordinates with the director of UAT to facilitate assessment processes for all academic programs.
-Membership of the AAIC consists of faculty from each college and representatives from the offices of Student Affairs, Institutional Research, Libraries, University College Advising and the Student Government Association.
+Membership of the AAIC consists of faculty from each college and representatives from the offices of Student Affairs, Institutional Research and Analytics, University Libraries, and the Student Government Association.
 The AAIC supports assessment by providing resources to:

-- 1. measure the effectiveness of all academic programs, - utilize information provided by assessment processes to improve student learning, and - determine the overall educational impact through assessment processes of the university learning experience on all students.
+- 1. Measure the effectiveness of all academic programs, - 2.
+Utilize information provided by assessment processes to improve student learning, and - Determine the overall educational impact through assessment processes of the university learning experience on all students.